troystribling/BlueCap/README.md

 pod install
 ```

-be run before building the project and that the application be built using and the Carthage projects require,
+be run before building the project and Carthage projects require,

 ```bash
 carthage update